Jenyoike01/Jenyoike01/README.md

 - 👋 Hi, I’m Jeremy
-- 👀 I’m interested in coxing
+- 👀 I’m interested in coding
 - 🌱 I’m currently learning app development and web development
 - 💞️ I’m looking to collaborate on building applications as well as creating functional websites
 - 📫 How to reach me jeremynyoike384@gmail.com